switchupcb/dbgo/ROADMAP.md

 ## Implemented

+You can use `dbgo` with a PostreSQL database.

 You can use the `dbgo query` manager to manage your SQL statements or generate them.
 - `dbgo query gen`
 - `dbgo query template`